PhantomGamesDevelopment/TWM2/README.md

 	* Ghost of Fire
 	* Commander Stormrider
   * Added in additional challenges for the other categories to help players make some more mod progression
+  * Added officer promotion challenges for the remaining officer levels without them
   * Removed erraneous reward notes on the boss challenges, as we removed the "AI Follower" system back in 3.7
   * Addressed the bug preventing the four Vardison challenges for specific difficulty completions from actually completing
 * Added in the necessary hooks to enable officer ranks 10 - 15
   * Have fun!
 * Re-did the Officer Promotion windows to preview the rewards upcoming at that level
 * Added in the capability to "reset" your entire TWM2 progression upon hitting max level of Officer 15 (Max Level)
+  * I'm currently considering replacing this with a different system, will be decided as a 3.92 feature
 * Depricated the Store and Money systems, these systems will become progression based unlocks for "higher" officer levels (10 - 15)
   * Armor effects will not return
   * Armor flags will return in 3.92
+* Fixed the bug with Demon Lord zombies not targeting properly
+* Fixed a console warning bug caused by zombie objects despawning and then calling a scan method
 * Shifter Zombies now have a randomzied element in their teleport method
 * Plasma Torpedo Cannon now requires officer level 9 (Phantom)
+* Addressed the bug preventing the challenges for reaching officer ranks from completing
 * Weapon Balancing Pass
   * Grapple Hook
     * Slowed down the attacher projectile a bit, lowering the range